thrutheframe/Tiki3/README.md

 For first planting the idea of a side mount cooling fan and front mount part cooling fan

 Hangtight: https://www.thingiverse.com/thing:4725293
-For using his fan duct in version 3.1 when I was still learning Fusion360.
-Also basing some of the design from him work as they are good.
+For using his fan duct in version 3.1 when I was still learning Fusion360 and basing some of the design from him work as they are good.

 lorinczroby: https://www.thingiverse.com/thing:4725897
 For designing the Orbiter which I used for the direct drive design.